hibernate/in.relation.to/_importer/README.md

     > cat ../redirects/.htaccess_misc ../redirects/.htaccess_bloggers ../redirects/.htaccess_posts > .htaccess

+The users.pstore file used for creating the awestruct site is added to this directory and called [users.pstore.bz2](./users.pstore.bz2).
+It is BZIP2 compressed and can be uncompressed via

+    > bunzip2 users.pstore.bz2

-To create the users.pstore file, run the crawler like so:
+To re-create the file from the existing blog, run the crawler like so:

     bundle exec ./crawler.rb -u "http://in.relation.to/Bloggers/Ales, \
     http://in.relation.to/Bloggers/Aslak, \